Blackout (broadcasting): Indianapolis 500

 To encourage local attendance, Indianapolis Motor Speedway (IMS) enforces a blackout on the live television broadcast of the Indianapolis 500 in the Indianapolis media market if the race is not a sellout.
 Since 1992, the station that airs the race in the Indianapolis market (ABC affiliate WRTV from 1986 to 2018, NBC affiliate WTHR from 2019 to 2024, and Fox affiliate WXIN from 2025 onward) airs the race on tape delay in prime time, and carries the network's prime time programming in the race's timeslot under special dispensation from the network.
 Prior to 1986, ABC had aired an edited broadcast of the race in prime time.

-The blackout has only been lifted five times since live flag-to-flag coverage of the 500 officially began in 1986, due to sell-outs in 2016, 2021, and 2025, a weather delay in 2024, and the 2020 edition being held with no spectators due to the COVID-19 pandemic).
+The blackout has only been lifted six times since live flag-to-flag coverage of the 500 officially began in 1986, due to sellouts in 2016, 2021, 2025, and 2026, a weather delay in 2024, and the 2020 edition being held with no spectators due to the COVID-19 pandemic).

 Until 2001, the same blackout policy applied to the Brickyard 400, a NASCAR Cup Series event also held at IMS; at the time, television rights to NASCAR events were sold by the owners of their respective tracks, and IMS had packaged the 400 with ABC's rights to the Indianapolis 500.
 This policy ended in 2001 when NASCAR centralized the television rights to all events, and sold them in two packages to Fox Sports and NBC/TNT respectively.